Dogs and Seasonal Allergies: Sniffle-Free Tips

 How can I stop my dog’s allergy symptoms immediately?

-They can provide fast-acting relief through medication or injections.
-Keeping the windows closed and air filters clean also helps prevent symptoms from flaring up.
+Keeping the windows closed and air filters clean also helps keep symptoms under control.

 Which is more suitable for treating my dog’s allergies: Zyrtec or Benadryl?